beatricebianchi3/FINTECH-ML---Driven-early-warning-system/README.md

 | Commodities    | kNN             | 0.64       | 0.81          | 0.89     |
 | Indexes        | Random Forest   | 0.64       | 0.94          | 0.91     |

+It should be stressed again that the recall and precision reported are referred to the **positive outcomes** (market crashes) only.
+Instead, the average value of both is around 0.80.

+Next,

 # Repository Structure